What You’ll Learn 🎯

 Roving hammer SISO modal test

-In this operation mode, there is one acceleration sensor mounted in a fixed position on the structure.
-The modal hammer is moving through the excitation DOF points (e.g. doing 5 hits at each point, which are averaged).
-This is probably the most simple modal test and requires only one hammer and one response sensor.
-Using a single input excitation and a single output response is referred to as SISO testing - Single Input Single Output testing.
+In this mode of operation, a single acceleration sensor is mounted at a fixed position on the structure.
+The modal hammer is then moved across the excitation DOF points—for example, performing five hits at each point, which are subsequently averaged.
+This is likely the simplest form of modal testing and requires only one hammer and one response sensor.
+This approach, using a single input excitation and a single output response, is referred to as SISO testing (Single Input, Single Output).

 Roving hammer SIMO modal test

-If not all structural modes can be detected by using a single reference DOF (Node ID, Direction and Sign) , then 2 or more response sensors can be used simultaneously at fixed references DOFs, while the modal hammer is roving.
-This is also referred to as MRIT - Multiple Reference Impact Test.
+If not all structural modes can be detected using a single reference DOF (Node ID, Direction, and Sign), then two or more response sensors can be used simultaneously at fixed reference DOFs while the modal hammer is roving.
+This method is also referred to as MRIT — Multiple Reference Impact Testing.

-When using a single input excitation and multiple output responses is referred to as SIMO testing - Single Input Multiple Output testing.
+Using a single input excitation and multiple output responses is known as SIMO testing — Single Input, Multiple Output testing.

 Impact hammer, roving acceleration sensor